 What is a downsizing design service and what does it include?

-Downsizing design services help clients plan, organize, and redesign a smaller space—covering layout planning, furniture editing, space optimization, and design coaching to ensure the new space is functional and aesthetically cohesive.
+Downsizing design services help clients plan, organize, and redesign a smaller space, covering layout planning, furniture editing, space planning, and design coaching to make sure the new space is functional and aesthetically cohesive.
 Services may include pre-move planning, digital floor plans, and actionable recommendations.

 How do I know if I need a designer or just a professional organizer for my downsizing project?